 What to know when eating in China

 When you are invited to a Chinese house for dining the best advice would be to simply follow your host’s gestures and encouragements to lead your way.
 There are few things to keep in mind for you not to offend the host in any way.
-Firstly you should expect that you will be encouraged during your meals constantly by the host to eat, simply because is considered as a manner of good hospitality and politeness in China.
-Don’t take it personally thinking that maybe you are too thin or fat and that’s the real reason.
+Firstly, expect that you will be encouraged during your meals constantly by the host to eat.
+Simply because it’s considered to be a manner of good hospitality and politeness in China.
+Don’t take it personally, thinking that maybe you are too thin or fat and that’s the real reason.

-For your own good don’t eat too fast because you’ll be urged to take more of the food served and refusing it will be a bad gesture and disrespectful.
-For you not to feel overeaten and inconvenient eat small bites with pause and wait for the host to have his last word asking you to take your last bite.
-Also if you finish your meal too fast the host will be offended thinking that he didn’t succeed to feed you well.
-Consider not leaving leftovers or uneaten food as it is offensive signifying that you may not care enough for the food.
+For your own good don’t eat too fast, because you’ll be urged to take more of the served food and refusing it will be a bad gesture and disrespectful.
+For you not to feel overeaten and inconvenient eat small bites with pause and wait for the host to have his last word, asking you to take your last bite.
+Also, if you finish your meal too fast, the host will be offended thinking that he didn’t succeed to feed you well.
+Consider not to leave any leftovers or uneaten food.
+It is offensive and signifies that you may not care enough for the food.

 One of the best things that I found about the Chinese dining etiquette is the place setting.
 The thing that the table isn’t overcrowded with cutlery it’s a relief.
 Instead of counting your knives, forks, and spoons and thinking which one to use for what, at the Chinese table you’ll find only a pair of chopsticks and a spoon.
 There will be a large plate, a rice bowl a teacup and probably a chopstick placer, a glass for wine and a small glass for baijiu (a Chinese liquor made of grains).

 - Super Useful Tips For Storing Camping Food And Drinks

 - Travel The World And Eat Safe Food

 - Thai Food & Dining: Sharing Is Caring